Don’t let you your book promotion get your book banned on social media.

-So all it takes is for a computer program to come across a small word sequence in one of your posts that it has been programmed to find, and your post is blocked, filtered banned and challenged or worse, your account is suspended or closed.
+All it takes is for a computer program to come across a small word sequence in one of your posts that it has been programmed to find, and your post is blocked, filtered banned and challenged or worse, your account is suspended or closed.

 Have you noticed that even the New York Times is being curtailed on Facebook?
 Yes, don’t mention politics.

 Twitter is suspending or closing accounts at an astonishing rate using computer algorithms.
 But try to learn how it is applied, and to who and why.
 It’s a secret.